py-venv

 python_venvroot/Scripts/python.exe

-Python interpreter of virtual environment (created by: python3 -m venv python_venvroot).
+Python interpreter of virtual environment (created by: python -m venv python_venvroot).

 EXAMPLES